cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 : A payload generated and bound to the context of a specific spk.

 INVALID, ABORT
 : Error indicators.
 INVALID refers to an error encountered during the Deserialization or Procedure steps of an operation.
 An INVALID value can be returned by a subroutine and handled by the calling operation.
 ABORT indicates that one or more of the initial constraints defined by the operation are not met.
 In that case, the operation will stop execution.
-An operation calling a subroutine that aborted must also immediately abort.
+An operation calling a subroutine that aborted **MUST** also immediately abort.

 ## Notation